 In addition, we cannot be certain that the due diligence investigation that we conduct with respect to any investment or acquisition opportunity will reveal or highlight all relevant facts that may be necessary or helpful in evaluating such investment opportunity.
 For example, instances of fraud, accounting irregularities and other deceptive practices can be difficult to detect.
 Executive officers, directors and employees may be named as defendants in litigation involving a company we are acquiring or have acquired.
 Even if we conduct extensive due diligence on a particular investment or acquisition, we may fail to uncover all material issues relating to such investment, including regarding controls and procedures of a particular target or the full scope of its contractual arrangements.
 We rely on our due diligence to identify potential liabilities in the businesses we acquire, including such things as potential or actual lawsuits, contractual obligations or liabilities imposed by government regulation.
 However, our due diligence process may not uncover these liabilities, and where we identify a potential liability, we may incorrectly believe that we can consummate the acquisition without subjecting ourselves to that liability.
 Therefore, it is possible that we could be subject to litigation in respect of these acquired businesses.
-If our due diligence fails to identify issues specific to an investment or acquisition, we may obtain a lower return from that transaction than the investment would return or otherwise subject ourselves to unexpected liabilities.
-We may also be forced to write-off assets, restructure our operations or incur impairment or other charges that could result in our reporting losses.
+If our due diligence fails to identify issues specific to an investment or acquisition, we may also be forced to write-down or write-off assets, restructure our operations or incur impairment or other charges that could result in our reporting losses.
 Charges of this nature could contribute to negative market perceptions about us or our shares of common stock.